matthew-brett/curious-git/curious_git.rst

 short housekeeping string.
 See :doc:`reading_git_objects` for details.

 We can see the contents of objects with the command ``git cat-file -p``.
-For example, here is the contents of the backup we just made of ``clever_analysis.py``:
+For example, here are the contents of the backup we just made of ``clever_analysis.py``:

 .. nprun::